Arbiter in Trump docs probe signals intent to move quickly

 The purpose of the meeting was to sort out next steps in a review process expected to slow by weeks, if not months, the criminal investigation into the retention of top-secret information at Mar-a-Lago after Trump left the White House.
 As special master, Dearie will be responsible for sifting through the thousands of documents recovered during the Aug.
 8 FBI search and segregating those protected by claims of executive privilege or attorney-client privilege.

+He denied that the lawyers were trying to engage in “gamesman-like” behavior but instead believed it was a process that required “baby steps.”
+He said the right time for the discussion is whenever Trump presses forward with a claim to get any seized property back.

-But Dearie at one point observed: “I guess my view of it is, you can’t have your cake and eat it” too.
+Dearie said he understood the position but observed: “I guess my view of it is, you can’t have your cake and eat it” too.

-Trump has maintained without evidence that all of the records were declassified; his lawyers have not echoed that claim, though they have repeatedly asserted that a president has absolute authority to declassify information, and they said in a separate filing Tuesday that the Justice Department had not proven that the records remained classified.

-“As someone who has been president of the United States, he has unfettered access along with unfettered declassification authority,” Trusty said Tuesday.

 The resistance to the judge’s request was notable because it was Trump’s lawyers, not the Justice Department, who had requested the appointment of a special master and because the recalcitrance included an acknowledgment that the probe could be building toward an indictment.

-In the letter, Trump’s lawyers said the time for addressing that question would be if they pressed forward with demands for the Justice Department to return some of the property taken from Mar-a-Lago.

-“Otherwise, the Special Master process will have forced the Plaintiff to fully and specifically disclose a defense to the merits of any subsequent indictment.” they wrote.
+Despite the focus on whether the seized documents are classified or not, the three statutes the Justice Department listed on a warrant as part of its investigation do not require that the mishandled information be classified in order to initiate a prosecution.

-The Trump team also asked the judge to consider pushing back all of the deadlines for his review.
+The Trump team has also questioned the feasibility of some of the deadlines for the special master’s review.
 That work includes inspecting the roughly 11,000 documents, including about 100 marked as classified, that were taken during the FBI’s search.

 U.S. District Judge Aileen Cannon, a Trump appointee who granted the Trump team’s request for a special master, had set a Nov.
 30 deadline for Dearie’s review and instructed him to prioritize his inspection of classified records.
 The Justice Department has asked a federal appeals court to halt Cannon’s order requiring it to provide him with classified documents for his review.
 That appeal is pending.